 Frugal hack: If you can grow your own beans, then this recipe is practically free!
 Or if that’s not an option, you can always substitute a different vegetable to use what is currently in season.

 Feeling adventurous?
-You can add different ingredients to the stir fry process and make it a meal on it’s own to serve with rice.
-Mushrooms, slices of carrot and baby corn go great when stir fried with green beans.
+You can add different ingredients to the stir-fry process and make it a meal on its own to serve with rice.
+Mushrooms, slices of carrot and baby corn go great when stir-fried with green beans.
 Add tofu, sliced chicken or pork for protein.